deathtenk/decktation/README.md

 All dependencies and the private keyboard helper are pre-bundled in the release.
 No system packages or one-time `sudo` setup are required.

+## Architecture

+Decktation now ships as a thin Decky bridge plus a packaged runtime:

+- `main.py`
+  Decky backend bridge.
+It owns the Decky lifecycle, exposes the frontend RPC surface, starts the runtime process, and forwards JSON requests/responses.
+- `bin/decktation-runtime`
+  Packaged runtime executable.
+It owns controller monitoring, audio capture, transcription, and the private `ydotoold` lifecycle.

+The runtime source of truth lives under `runtime/src/decktation_runtime/`.
+Runtime dependencies are defined in `runtime/pyproject.toml` and frozen in `runtime/uv.lock`.

 ## Usage